kubecost/docs/aws-cloud-integrations.md

 Download template files from the URLs provided below and upload them as the stack template in the Creating a stack > Selecting a stack template step.

 <details>
-  <summary>My kubernetes clusters all run in the same account as the master payer account.</summary>
+  <summary>My kubernetes clusters all run in the same account as the payer account.</summary>
   <ul>
 <li><p>Download this file: <a href="https://raw.githubusercontent.com/kubecost/cloudformation/master/kubecost-single-account-permissions.yaml">https://raw.githubusercontent.com/kubecost/cloudformation/master/kubecost-single-account-permissions.yaml</a></p></li>